edennewitz/ceg4110hw2/README.md

 # CEG-4110 HW2 (Clock App)
-The purpose of this application is to practice the implementation of the MVC and Command desgin patterns.
-This is accomplised though the the implementaion of a clock app.
+The purpose of this application is to practice the implementation of the MVC and Command design patterns.
+This is accomplished though the the implementation of a clock app.
 The app allows a user to view a clock either in an analog view or a digital view.
 Along with the current time the current date is also displayed to the user.
 Furthermore the user has the ability to change the second,minute,hour,day,month, and year of the clock and date.
 The user also has the ability to undo and redo any action.

 ## Deployment instructions
 This app is intended for and programmed for android devices.
 In order to deploy the app download the apk file,then move the apk file from the computer to the desired android device.
 After the file is on the device install the file and launch the app.